 Order Your Tickets Online Now & Secure a Seat

-CINCINNATI – The Cincinnati Zoo & Botanical Garden is pleased to announce the 2014 speakers for the 22nd annual Barrows Conservation Lecture Series.
-The prestigious lecture series will feature an exciting lineup of internationally acclaimed scientists, explorers and conservationists.
+The Cincinnati Zoo & Botanical Garden is pleased to announce the 2012 speakers for the 20th annual Barrows Conservation Lecture Series.
+Once again, the prestigious lecture series will feature an exciting lineup of internationally acclaimed scientists, explorers and conservationists – including Sharon Matola, recipient of the 2012 Cincinnati Zoo Wildlife Conservation Award!
 Since 1993, the series has brought a slate of esteemed naturalists and scientists to Cincinnati to address wildlife issues and global conservation efforts.

 All Barrows Conservation Lectures will be held in the Cincinnati Zoo’s Frisch’s Theater in the Harold C. Schott Education Center.
-Attendees are advised to park in the Education Center lot.
 All lectures begin promptly at 7:00 p.m.
-WGUC 90.9 is the media partner for the 2014 series and the Hilton Hotel as well as the Hampton Inn are the hotel partners.
+WGUC 90.9 is the media partner for the 2012 series and the Hilton Hotel Group is the hotel partner.
 The Barrows Conservation Lecture Series is made possible by the ongoing support of the family of Winifred & Emil Barrows.